 I was super chill about the whole thing.
 The time limit was six hours, so all I wanted was to have fun and stay safe, which I did.
 I got a finish time of 3:40:04.
 (I didn’t even come in last!)

-Finally, after two and half years since my first half marathon, I got my second one out of the way!
+Finally, after two and half years since my first half marathon, I finished my second one!